Georgia Revolution FC: History

 In 2019, the club won its first trophy in its history.
 The 2018/2019 ADASL season saw the Georgia Revolution Reserves win the division 1 championship, winning the trophy and the entry into the 2019-2020 US Open Cup qualifiers.
 The team competed in the 2019 NPSL summer season, where the club finished 3-1-6 and 5th in the southeast conference, just missing out on the playoffs.
 On September 21, the reserves team began its US open cup journey away at ATLetic FC in Sandy Springs, Georgia.
 The Revolution emerged victorious with a 1–0 win.
 The club was drawn away to Soda City FC of Columbia, South Carolina.
 The game was played on November 2 with Soda City prevailing 4–2.

 In 2020, the NPSL summer season was cancelled due to COVID-19.
 The club missed out on play until July, when the club joined the NISA Independent Cup, along with Chattanooga FC, Soda City FC, and Savannah Clovers.
-The club finished 4th in the group, going 0-1-3.
+The club finished 4th in the group, going 0–1–3.

 2021 was the best season to date in club history.
 The squad won the NPSL Southeast conference, finishing the regular season 8-1-1 ranked #9 in the Nation.
-They went on to win both conference playoff games, defeating LSA on PKs and Georgia Storm 2-1 in the final.
-In the Regional semi-final, the Revs fell on a late goal 1-2 to Motown FC in Baltimore.
-The teams performance qualified them for the 2022 US Open Cup.
+They went on to win both conference playoff games, defeating LSA on PKs and Georgia Storm 2–1 in the final.
+In the Regional semi-final, the Revs fell on a late goal 1–2 to Motown FC in Baltimore.
+The team's performance qualified them for the 2022 US Open Cup.
 Rev Defender Oier Bernaola was voted the NPSL Player of the Year.

 2022 saw the Revs return to the Lamar Hunt US Open Cup, losing a highly contested match to Southern States of the NPSL in Hattiesburg, MS in the first round.
-The team had another strong performance in NPSL play, earning 2nd place in the Southeast Conference but fell to North Alabama SC 0-1 in the playoffs.
+The team had another strong performance in NPSL play, earning second place in the Southeast Conference but fell to North Alabama SC 0–1 in the playoffs.
 Defender George Maxwell earned NPSL Region XI honors and Southeast Conference XI along with teammates Sebastian Doppelhofer, Kimo Lemki, and Callum Schorah.